-Railway has a built in Database Management Interface, this allows you to perform common actions on your Database such as viewing and editing the contents of your database services in Railway.
+Railway has a built-in Database Management Interface, this allows you to perform common actions on your Database such as viewing and editing the contents of your database services in Railway.
 The interface is available for all database services deployed within a project.

 Shift-clicking on one or multiple tables exposes additional options such as the ability to delete the table(s).

 Under the Table View, clicking the Create Table button at the bottom right of the interface navigates users to the Create Table interface.

 For each column a user wants to add to the database, the interface accepts a

 constraints.
 Depending on the SQL database that is used, valid types and constraints may vary.

 When a table is clicked, the interface navigates into the Entries View.

 Under the Entries View, selecting an existing entry exposes the ability to edit the entry.
 When button that allows one to add entries to the table.